ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 FMU driver: Run slightly faster to accomodate S.BUS
 ### Antipattern Category
+New:Hard-coded-fine-tuning
 ### Keyword
 faster
 ### Note
+This commit make the system compatible with  S.BUS.
+This commit reduce the intervals in FMU driver from 2K to 1500.
+Net commit will change it again.

 ## Commit #248
 ### Hash